Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ```

 * _url_ is the URL to which the visitor information needs to be appended.
 If the visitor information is nil or empty, the URL is returned as is.
 * _completion_ is invoked after the updated _URL_ is available or _Error_ if an unexpected exception occurs or the request times out.
 The returned `Error` contains the [AEPError](../mobile-core-api-reference#aeperror) code of the specific error.
-The default timeout of 1000ms.

 **Examples**